risor-io/risor/README.md

 Tamarin is meant to be useful for cloud, web, and general scripting.
 The syntax should be familiar to Go, Typescript, and Python developers.
-Tamarin should be "batteries included" with a large and handy standard library (this is a work in progress).
+Tamarin should be "batteries included" with a handy standard library.

 Miscellaneous popular Go open source libraries may be integrated into the Tamarin standard library.
 Please share suggestions for what you think would